lukeolson/illinois-letterhead/README.md

 This is an attempt to reproduce the Illinois letterhead in Latex.
 This uses the new brand, the [block-I](http://creativeservices.illinois.edu/brand/).

+This the *space-saving* format outline [here](https://creativeservices.illinois.edu/brand/pdf/stationery/letterhead.pdf).

 If you are looking for the *old* I-mark style, you can find it in `imark` branch [here](https://github.com/lukeolson/illinois-letterhead/tree/imark).

-This the *space-saving* format outline [here](https://creativeservices.illinois.edu/brand/pdf/stationery/letterhead.pdf).
+There is also an original version of this template in the `blocki-basic` branch [here](https://github.com/lukeolson/illinois-letterhead/tree/blocki-basic).

 ### How to use